 Bio

-Amy was previously an editor at Maxim and Glamour magazines.
-She hosted a live call-in radio show offering relationship advice on Sirius satellite radio.
-She has appeared on television for NBC, CBS, VH1, Fox and the E! channel, and she has been quoted in The New York Times and USA Today.
+Amy previously hosted a Sirius radio live call-in show offering relationship advice.
+She has been quoted in The New York Times and USA Today and has appeared on television for NBC, CBS, VH1, Fox and the E! channel.
 She lives in Venice, California.

 • Your books are all about optimism and happiness.
 Do you ever get tired of talking about it?

 Not yet!
-I mostly write how I try to live—full of optimism, aiming for happiness.
-But let me be clear: I have plenty of crying and curl up on the couch with Apple TV days, too!
-Those are healthy and necessary.
+I mostly write how I try to live—full of optimism and aiming for happiness.
+But let me be clear: I have plenty of crying and curl up on the couch with Apple TV days, which are just as healthy and necessary.
 But eventually I’ll wind down the pity party and steer myself back to the more constructive feelings that feed me most.
 I’m basically a walking version of my book Bright Side Up, which is full of personal stories and strategies of how I’ve come to see life more positively, and how anyone can, too.
 I believe that what matters most in life isn’t what happens to you, but how you see what happens to you—and research backs that up.
 It’s life-altering stuff.
+Which is why I’ve built my career around helping others cultivate and practice happier living.

 • Do you realize you have the best job in the world interviewing celebrities for a living?